-Stella McCartney speaks out for ACTAsia
+Stella McCartney speaks out on fur-free for ACTAsia

 At ACTAsia’s 6th Compassion in Fashion Forum in Shanghai, 15 eminent speakers brought hope to an audience looking for style innovation that won’t cost the future of our planet.